GoodUncleFood/petite/readme.md

 petite.setConfig('key','value','environmentName');
 petite.setConfig('key','value','someOtherEnvironentName');
 ```
 Note: Each environment inherits all the default config variables, which you can then override on a case by case basis.
-Also, there are 3 predefined variables that all environments inherit (including the default environment).
+Also, there are 4 predefined variables that all environments inherit (including the default environment).
 These can be overriden as needed.
 * port: 3000 (Which port the service should listen on)
 * log : true (Should the service log events and message to the console?)
 * debug : false (Should the service throw exceptions when they are encountered?)
+* cors : true (Should the service support CORS?)
+If set to true, all OPTIONS requests are returned with a 200, and the following headers are sent with all responses (in addition to the Content-Type : "application/json" header that is sent regardless):
+  * Access-Control-Allow-Origin : "*"
+  * Access-Control-Allow-Methods "POST, GET, PUT, DELETE, OPTIONS"
+  * Access-Control-Allow-Headers "content-type, client-id, accept, accept-encoding, x-api-token"

 See the "Accessing config data" section below for more details on how environment-specific configuration works.